YeabkalA/RobotMotionPlanning/README.md

-# RobotMotionPlanning
+# Robot Motion Planning

-By Charlie Dadna and Yeabkal Wubshit\n
+By Charlie Dadna and Yeabkal Wubshit
-Under the supervision of Dr. Robert Hochberg\n University of Dallas\n
+Under the supervision of Dr. Robert Hochberg University of Dallas
 May 2018

 To run project